Sasho80/4.1.ComplexCondition/README.md

 • The point is placed downwards from the upper side of the rectangle.
 • The point is placed upwards from the down side of the rectangle

+04.Example: Fruit or Vegetable
+Let's check whether a given product is a fruit or a vegetable.
+• The "fruits" are banana, apple, kiwi, cherry, lemon and grapes.
+• The "vegetables" are tomato, cucumber, pepper and carrot.
+• Everything else is "unknown".
+Sample Input and Output
+Input  Output Input  Output     Input Output banana fruit  tomato vegetable  java  unknown